 Helen Chadwick In the Kitchen 1977 Set of 12 archival prints (printed in 2018)

-This winter, University of the Arts London (UAL) presents Counter Acts, an exhibition that explores the relationships between generations of the artists who studied and taught at UAL and their connections to the Turner Prize, the UK’s foremost contemporary art prize.
+This week, University of the Arts London (UAL) presents Counter Acts, an exhibition that explores the relationships between generations of the artists who studied and taught at UAL and their connections to the Turner Prize, the UK’s foremost contemporary art prize.
 Held at the historic Lethaby Gallery, Central Saint Martins, the exhibition brings together artists who form part of UAL’s artistic communities (alumni, teachers and recent graduates) to celebrate the 35th anniversary of the Turner Prize.

 Curated by Osei Bonsu, UAL alumni and Curator of International Art at Tate Modern, Counter Acts will span 35 years of artistic practice highlighting UAL’s significant and continued contribution to the British art scene.
 Over half of all Turner Prize winners have studied or worked at one of the university’s six colleges – Camberwell College of Arts, Central Saint Martins, Chelsea College of Arts, London College of Communication, London College of Fashion, Wimbledon College of Arts.